 If you are planning a vacation, make sure to locate the key to this lock.
 Because so many homeowners only use this particular lock sparingly, it’s not uncommon for people to lose it.
 If you do find that you need to have a new key made or you need to have the lock changed, you want to make sure you have time to do so, and are not scrambling the morning you’re supposed to fly to the beach!
 You will rest easier knowing that your garage door is secure while you’re away on vacation.

 Stay Up-to-Date With Maintenance

 A poorly maintained garage door is more easily breached.
 Things like rusting bolts and hinges make it easier for a burglar to physically break through a door’s defenses.

-Furthermore, regular maintenance will allow you to implement the latest security features, keeping your door even safer.
+Furthermore, regular maintenance will allow you to implement the latest garage door security features, keeping your door even safer.